dwjohnston/cv/README.md

 Make sure you your browser set at zoom 100% when creating your HTML, otherwise the generated PDF won't match.

 There is a bug on `<a>` tags, so I say just don't use them.
-Just use `span.link` tags instead See: https://github.com/peterdemartini/html5-to-pdf/issues/10
+Just use `span.link` tags instead.
+See: https://github.com/peterdemartini/html5-to-pdf/issues/10

 There appears to be a bug where content within `<td>` tags loses it style, so as a work around, style `<span>` within `<td>` tags.